kusha/iterations-counting/Readme.md

 ### Problem analysis

 Task: counting infinity series with fixed approximation.
 All functions must work with rational numbers.
+Written in c std99.
+Program not using math.h library.

 ### Solution draft